Dansville in Livingston County, New York — The American Northeast (Mid-Atlantic)

 Erected 1949 by State Education Department.

 Topics.
-This historical marker is listed in these topic lists: Cemeteries & Burial Sites • Churches & Religion • Settlements & Settlers.
+This historical marker is listed in these topic lists: Cemeteries & Burial Sites • Religion & Religious Structures • Settlements & Settlers.
 A significant historical year for this entry is 1808.

 Location.
-42° 35.751′ N, 77° 43.148′ W. Marker is in Dansville, New York, in Livingston County.
-Marker is on NYS Rte.
+Marker is missing.
+It was located near 42° 35.751′ N, 77° 43.148′ W. Marker was in Dansville, New York, in Livingston County.
+It was on NYS Rte.
 63 (New York State Route 63) just north of White Bridge Rd., on the left when traveling north.
 Touch for map.
-Marker is in this post office area: Dansville NY 14437, United States of America.
+Marker was in this post office area: Dansville NY 14437, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within 3 miles of this marker, measured as the crow flies.
-Where President Millard Fillmore Worked When a Boy (approx. 1.4 miles away); Site of the First Church (approx. 2˝ miles away); Dansville Library (approx. 2.6 miles away); Clara Barton House (approx. 2.7 miles away); Dansville Civil War Monument (approx. 2.7 miles away); First Local Red Cross (approx. 2.8 miles away); St. Paul's Lutheran Church (approx. 2.8 miles away); Dansville Honors Its Veterans of All Wars (approx. 2.9 miles away).
+At least 8 other markers are within 3 miles of this location, measured as the crow flies: Where President Millard Fillmore Worked When a Boy (approx. 1.4 miles away); Site of the First Church (approx. 2½ miles away); Dansville Library (approx. 2.6 miles away); Clara Barton House (approx. 2.7 miles away); American Red Cross (approx. 2.7 miles away); Dansville Civil War Monument (approx. 2.7 miles away); First Local Red Cross (approx. 2.8 miles away); St. Paul's Lutheran Church (approx. 2.8 miles away).
 Touch for a list and map of all markers in Dansville.